Geodesics and Global Properties of the Liouville Solution in General Relativity with a Scalar Field: Notation and solution

 Taking the sum of these equations we get

-The summands depend on different arguments and hence are equal to the same positive constant $b_0$ for $\Ph>0$ with opposite signs.
+The summands depend on different arguments and hence are equal to the same positive constant $b_0$ with opposite signs.
 Therefore,

-where $x^\al_0$ and $c_\al$ are arbitrary integration constants.
-Shifting the coordinates we put $x^\al_0=0$.
+where $x^\al_0$ and $c_\al$ are arbitrary integration constants and $b_0>0$ due to Eqs. (\ref{phi_00ii}).
+Shifting the coordinates, we put $x^\al_0=0$.
 Moreover, rescaling the coordinates $x^\al\mapsto kx^\al$, where $k:=b_0^{-1/4}$, constant $b_0$ can be set to unity, $b_0=1$.
 Hence, the conformal factor is the Lorentz invariant quadratic polynomial:

 where

 Now Eq.~(\ref{edkfuy}) reduces to

 and Eq.~(\ref{awshgf}) becomes